 What Is Safeguarding?

 Safeguarding is protecting children from abuse and neglect.
 At our school safeguarding of children is taken very seriously.
 We are committed to ensuring a safe learning environment for every child.
-We believe our students have a right to learn in a supportive and caring environment and a life which includes the right to protection from all type of abuse.
+We believe our students have a right to learn in a supportive and caring environment and a life which includes the right to protection from all type of abuse, including abuse from their peers and online.
 Staff are vigilant for signs of any such student in distress and are confident about applying the processes to avert and alleviate any such problems.